templier2/examples/README.md

 # examples
-This is examples of my scripts
+There are examples of my scripts